akivamu/akivamu.github.io/_posts/2017-01-13-how-to-use-google-analytics-in-your-website.md

 ## How to use Google Analytics on Blogger?
 Google already has a clear guide to
-<a href="https://support.google.com/blogger/answer/7039627?hl=en" rel="nofollow" target="_blank">setup Google Analytics
+[setup Google Analytics on Blogger](https://support.google.com/blogger/answer/7039627?hl=en){:rel="nofollow" target="_blank"}.
-on Blogger</a>.
 Because both Analytics and Blogger belong to Google, they make it very easy to setup, just follow the guide step by step.

 ## How to use Google Analytics in any website?
 Of course you can use Google Analytics even if you don't use Blogger.
 Just some simple steps and you can have Google